DorraBenLetayfa/VM-creation-KVM-linux/README.md

 # VM-creation-KVM-linux

-- check resources of the lab
+- check resources of the lab (not part of the playbook)
 - create a role for VM creation
 - customize it with variables file
 - test it